isomerpages/moe-meridianpri/_communications/Resources For Parents/Cyber Wellness.md

 <li>October 2017: Fake or Real?<a href = "https://www.schoolbag.sg/story/fake-or-real">Let's find out</a></li>
 <li>November 2017:  TV and Video Games in Bedroom: What are the<a href = "https://www.sciencedaily.com/releases/2017/09/170926091550.htm"> effects </a>on school, health and behaviour?</li>
 </ul> </details>

+**Setting Parental Controls on ICT Devices**<br>
+In this digital age, it is common to see technological devices in the hands of our children.
+As parents, we know that technology has become an integral part of their everyday life; and we need to support our children in harnessing it meaningfully.

+Having regular conversations with our children about the importance of safe, healthy and balanced use and role-modelling it are ways in which we can help them develop self-regulation.
+At times, we may not be by their side when they surf the Internet or play computer games.
+To complement your current parenting practices, you can use parental controls and Internet filters to safeguard your children from inappropriate websites and help them navigate the digital world safely.
+Please see <a href = "https://ictconnection.moe.edu.sg/cyber-wellness/for-parents/guides-and-tips/parental-controls">link</a> for setting up parental controls on common operating systems and web browsers.